UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ## Known issues

-- Sometimes Domain Account does not get correctly created and you will get the following error:
+- Sometimes the Domain Account does not get correctly created and you will get the following error:

   ```powershell
   "statusMessage":